iqlipx/DevLensia/README.md

 4. **Recent Commits**:

-   See the latest commits from each repository.
+   See the Recent commits from each repository.

    ![Recent Commits Viewer](/images/commits.png)